 Below are my favourite acne friendly sunscreens that don’t clog pores, cause irritation or inflammation.

-A zinc based tinted moisturiser with SPF30 protection along with certified organic aloe vera, jojoba, sunflower, pomegranate, cucumber, and my favourite green tea extract for added acne fighting awesomeness.
+This is my favourite daily SPF sun protection!
+It’s a zinc based tinted moisturiser with SPF30 protection along with certified organic aloe vera, jojoba, sunflower, pomegranate, cucumber, and my favourite green tea extract for added acne fighting awesomeness.
 Vegan formula and comes in 5 shades from ‘fair’ to ‘deep bronze’.
 Those in the UK can pick it up from this site here.

 Trilogy Vital Moisturising Cream SPF – £27.50/$40 (50ml)